The Grind Coffee House

 Credit Unions For A Cause

 There are many issues facing credit unions today.
 As we close out 2019, our concerns center around protection against debit card fraud, preventing data breaches, burdensome regulations, and finding ways to make the lives of our members better.

 Every year, credit union professionals have the unique opportunity to travel to Washington, D.C. and walk up to Capitol Hill to speak to their local representatives on important issues facing credit unions and our members.
 On two occasions in 2019, several of our Limestone staff members got to travel to D.C. and meet with several State Representatives such as Rep. Jack Bergman and discuss cannabis banking, debit card fraud, cyber security, and more.

 The staff also had the opportunity to tour the Credit Union House while in Washington, D.C.
 According to their website, the concept of Credit Union House “took shape during a major legislative battle in 1998 and a resolution to increase credit unions’ political involvement and advocacy efforts at the national level.
 This was the beginning of a giant step in credit union history”.
-During the Hike the Hill in October 2019, State Representatives Debbie Stabenow and Rashida Tlaib visited and expressed support for credit unions and the efforts to make their communities better.
+During the Hike the Hill in October 2019, Senator Debbie Stabenow and Rashida Tlaib visited and expressed support for credit unions and the efforts to make their communities better.